imnana18/group10-final-project/README.md

 The goal of this project is to assist healthcare professionals in the early detection and intervention of prenatal health issues, thereby reducing the risk for both the mother and fetus and improving healthcare outcomes.

-## Proposal
+## Proposal & Presentation
-The fetal health project proposal can be viewed [here](https://docs.google.com/document/d/1QAVHRgGGt8M9XTlR-L68YzapC7bFD2tHFCQ1xP5CqpA/edit).
+- The fetal health project proposal can be viewed [here](https://docs.google.com/document/d/1QAVHRgGGt8M9XTlR-L68YzapC7bFD2tHFCQ1xP5CqpA/edit).
+- Our presentation slides can be viewed [here](https://docs.google.com/presentation/d/1l-cSL6YPEBQC3wtwT7DPYixqFDrxySY1/edit#slide=id.g2ca5fad28ff_0_24).

 ## Data Sources